jaredwelch1/CapstoneI/documentation/document.md

 - **Ali Raza:** I am a senior at the University of Missouri studying Computer Science.
 I do research at the iDAS Lab where I am currently developing a data mining library.
 ![alt text](pictures/ali.jpg "Ali Raza")

-- **Jared Welch:** Senior at the Univeristy of Missouri.
+- **Jared Welch:** Senior at the University of Missouri.
 Passionate about improving my skills.
 Excited for the potential of our application.
 ![alt text](pictures/jared.png "Jared Welch")

 - **Justin Renneke:** Senior undergraduate of Computer Science at the University of Missouri, graduating December '17.
 Interested in machine learning, data analysis, cloud computing, and using Python to conquer the galaxy.